jhoegger/ShinyCar/slides/ShinyCar.md

 ========================================================

 The shiny application was developed for analysis of the
-Motor Trends Car data set fromn 1973-74
+Motor Trends Car data set from 1973-74